2014 Trolleybus and eBus Conference

 email The Electric Tbus Group

-4th International e-Bus Conference will take place on 17 and 18 November 2014 in Hamburg with the official theme of 'Comparing e-buses'
+4th International e-Bus Conference took place on 17 and 18 November 2014 in Hamburg with the official theme of 'Comparing e-buses'

 The 4th International e-Bus Conference will provide a comprehensive overview of modern traction and power supply systems.
 The operational application of such technologies will be explained from a practical point of view and further analyzed from a scientific perspective.
 The most important developments since the last conference in 2012 will be discussed, including success stories and lessons learned.